-Training a muscle group 2-3 times per week seems to be better than 1 time per week for hypertrophy 11x per week is typical for the bro-split.
+Training a muscle group 2-3 times per week seems to be better than 1 time per week for hypertrophy.
 In terms of strength, the picture is more unclear.
 More training days allow you to do more volume.

 Isolation vs. compound exercise